Help and Information Centre - GA3

 Note:

 Sometimes, after performing a recovery on a GA3 file, you may get a message warning you not to use the file going forward.
 However, this can be a false message if the only noticeable change is Structure: scanned; x items modified. (usually 1 or 2) as shown below.
+If this is the case, ignore the warning message.

 If you experience any difficulties or are unsure of anything relating to the recovery process, please do not hesitate to call us for assistance.